Deuteronomy 2

 The blessing is not abstract.
 It is concrete: in the works of thy hand.
 Whatever Israel has done, whatever effort they have made, God has blessed it.
 The work itself has been fruitful because God has been with them.

-This is the gospel of Deuteronomy: the Lord thy God hath been with thee.
-Presence is the promise.
-Not comfort in the way we expect it, not the absence of hardship, but the unbroken presence of God Himself.
+Here is the whole gospel of Deuteronomy in five words: He has been with thee.
+Presence is the promise - not comfort the way we picture it, not a road without hardship, but the unbroken nearness of God Himself, every mile.

 Just as Seir was given to Esau, and Edom took it, Ar was given to Lot's children, and Moab dwells there.
 The Lord does not belong to Israel alone.
 His apportionment of the earth predates Israel's claim to Canaan.